JSAbrahams/mamba/doc/error_handling.md

         # function
         a * 2.3

+### Handle

-Or, we explicitly handle it on site.
+We can also explicitly handle it on site.
 We do this using the `handle when`, which matches the type of the returned value to determine what to do.
 A good first step is to log the error.
 In this case, we simply print it using `println`:

     def l <- g(9) + 1.5 handle when
         err: MyErr -> println err